Feedback on the CITIZENARTS snapshot series Voices from Around the World:

-Just watched the initial episodes in your pandemic series.
+Just watched the initial episodes in your series that dealt with the pandemic reaction in the US and China.
 Nicely done.
 It is good to make a deep analysis of cultural differences during the pandemic situation while we are encountering it.
 Your series is an important initiative on this.

 Using Dr. Li Wenliang’s case to illustrate the cultural differences is a very smart way to lay out the details.
 I thought you might be interested in a comparison of how local authorities in Wuhan treated Dr. Li and some other medical professionals who also reported about the virus at the very start of the outbreak.